vera-stoliarova/Automated-essay-scoring/README.md

 *My aspiration is to design an automated essay scoring tool for students and teachers of English as a foreign language, which can potentially be developed into a nationwide exam assessment platform, bringing together computational linguistics and empirical educational science to improve teaching and assessment practices and promote equality in education.*

-For the past 8 years I have been working as an English language instructor at a university (teaching English language majors) and a private language school (providing tutoring for schoolchildren) in a remote region of Russia.
+For the past 8 years I have been working as an English language instructor at a university (teaching English language majors) and a private language school (providing tutoring for secondary and high school students) in a remote region of Russia.
 Alongside teaching, I worked as a Secondary Education Unified State Exam (USE) Assessor within the Regional Examining Board for 5 years.

 Both as a teacher and an assessor I observed difficulties in teaching written speech in English as a foreign language and grading it at final exams.